-If you were in the medical category for any period in 2009-10 and you met one of the following conditions, you qualify for a full or half exemption.
+If you were in the medical category for any period in 2010-11 and you met one of the following conditions, you qualify for a full or half exemption.

-You did not have a spouse or a dependent child.

-- you can claim full exemption for that period.
+If you did not have a spouse or a dependent child, then you can claim full exemption for that period.

-You did not have a spouse but you had a dependent child who:
+If you did not have a spouse but you had a dependent child who:

-- was not in an exemption category and - did not have to pay the Medicare levy (for example, because of low income) - you can claim half exemption for that period.
+- was not in an exemption category, and - did not have to pay the Medicare levy (for example, because of low income)

+then you can claim half exemption for that period.

-You had a spouse who had to pay the Medicare levy and you had dependent children who:
+If you had a spouse who had to pay the Medicare levy and you had dependent children who:

-- were not in an exemption category and

-- were dependent on both of you

-- you can claim full exemption for that period.
+- were not in an exemption category, and - were dependent on both of you then you can claim full exemption for that period.

-You had a spouse and/or dependent children and each of them:
+If you had a spouse and/or dependent children and each of them:

-- was in an exemption category or

-- had to pay the Medicare levy

-- you can claim full exemption for that period.
+- was in an exemption category, or - had to pay the Medicare levy then you can claim full exemption for that period.

-You had a spouse or a dependent child who:
+If you had a spouse or a dependent child who:

-- was not in an exemption category and - did not have to pay the Medicare levy (for example, because of low income) - you can claim half exemption for that period.
+- was not in an exemption category, and - did not have to pay the Medicare levy (for example, because of low income)

+then you can claim half exemption for that period.

-You had a spouse who is also in this medical category and you had a child who:
+If you had a spouse who is also in this medical category and you had a dependent child who:

-- was not in an exemption category and

-- was dependent on both of you

-- either you or your spouse can claim full exemption for that period, and the other can claim half exemption for that period.
+- was not in an exemption category, and - was dependent on both of you then either you or your spouse can claim full exemption for that period, and the other can claim half exemption for that period.